Bridgerton “After the Rain” Spoilers Ahead

 Thematically strong and beautifully executed, “After the Rain” is a solid, impeccable finale that’s left us eager for the next story.
 It was rewarding and endearing and really, we have very few complaints—each of the characters (understandably excluding the younger ones) made crucial decisions in this episode that prelude their arcs exquisitely.

 “Oceans Apart” was an incredible penultimate, and “After the Rain” follows its footsteps beautifully.
-The Duke and I isn’t the strongest book—we have been fairly vocal about the fact that this was never one of our favorites, but we are pretty thrilled with how the series has handled the adaptation now making Simon and Daphne one of our favorite couples.
-We start off the season with an awkward 19th-century photo op with Henry Granville struggling to paint the couple because the tension in the room could burn it all down.
-And throughout the entire episode, every single time they looked at one another, we felt it.
+The Duke and I isn’t the strongest book—we have been fairly vocal about the fact that this was never one of our favorites, but we are pretty thrilled with how the series has handled the adaptation, making Simon and Daphne one of our favorite couples now.
+We start off the season with an awkward 19th-century photo-op with Henry Granville struggling to paint the couple because the tension in the room could burn it all down.
+And throughout the entirety of “After the Rain,” every single time they looked at one another, we felt it.
 No wonder pride is among the deadly sins, it kills where moments like this are concerned and ruins relationships.

 It leads to a lovely conversation later with Lady Danbury finding her in the room reading the letters and she states that ultimately though she helped Simon, it had to be done on his own.
 That said, Daphne finally learning the truth about his past is crucial to understanding his character.
 And the reality is that it probably would have taken Simon far too long to ever open up about all this—if he even ever did.
 It has to be his choice, but sometimes people need the nudge to make certain decisions.